mattm8600/MattCave/Discussion 1 Notes.md

 - Book to check out: The Precipice

 - Existential Crisis → You can reverse engineer from worst case scenario to make decisions that avoid it.

+- To not let hard numbers dehumanize you → Try making your own personal connections to the people you are helping